Back to Resources

 Security and compliance.
 Audit trails, role-based access, and self-hosting options matter for regulated industries and growing teams.

 Ease of use.
 Visual clarity, template depth, and onboarding time indicate how fast you'll see results.
-Even the easiest visual builders still have learning curves, but some are steeper than others.
+Even the easiest visual builders have learning curves; some are steeper than others.

 Pricing transparency.
 Clear tiers and predictable task counts let teams budget without surprises.

-The comparison below shows how each Make alternative stacks up on what matters most when you're evaluating options: ease of use, AI depth, and starting price.
+The comparison below shows how each Make alternative stacks up on what matters most when you're evaluating: ease of use, AI depth, and starting price.

 Tool